-All expenses, including management fees, Responsible Entity's fees, administration fees and custody fees, are recognised in the Statement of comprehensive income on an accrual basis.
+All expenses, including management fees, Responsible Entity's fees, administration fees and custody fees, are recognised in the Statement of profit or loss and other comprehensive income on an accrual basis.

 (g) Income tax

 The Trust is an Attribution Managed Investment Trust.